riscv-europe/summit-website/site.src/pages/conference.md

 <div style="text-align: right">*Back to <a href="#top-tue">Tue 6th</a> - <a href="#top-wed">Wed 7th</a> - <a href="#top-thu">Thu 8th</a>.*</div>

-### Anthony Zgheib -- Enhancing the RISC-V Trace Encoder to Verify the Control-Flow and Code Execution Integrity</span
+### Anthony Zgheib -- Enhancing the RISC-V Trace Encoder to Verify the Control-Flow and Code Execution Integrity

 *Plenary on Tue 6th at 14:30.*
 *Link: [slides](media/proceedings/plenary/2023-06-06-14h30-Anthony-ZGHEIB-slides.pdf).*